 Swimming Myth #2: Don’t eat within an hour of swimming

-This is a swimming myth that is adamantly defended around the world, but there has never been a reported case of cramp-related drowning, at least in American history.
-This myth grew from an excerpt in Scouting for Boys, an outdated scouting manual published in 1908 that reads:
+This myth is the most defended in the world.
+There is not any evidence to back it up because there has never been a reported case of cramp-related drowning in American history.
+The myth comes from an excerpt in Scouting for Boys, an outdated scouting manual that was published in 1908 that reads: